alieeeeeeeen/java_algorithm/README.md

 * For the `BruteCollinear`, the test code is in the [Sample client](https://coursera.cs.princeton.edu/algs4/assignments/collinear/specification.php) section.

 ## FastCollinearPoints
-* Using `do-while` for the time that we must execute the logic code then check the condition.
+* Using `do-while` for the time that we must execute the logic code first then check the condition.
 * Using our customize `comparator` to sort the points.